tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/直播推流_intl_en.md

 >-If you need a **persistent push address**, you can enter **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)**, select a push domain name, click **Manage**, and select **Push Configuration** for calculation and generation by referring to the sample code in **Push Address Sample Code**.
 For more information, please see [How can I view the push sample code?](https://intl.cloud.tencent.com/document/product/267/31059).

 [](id:live_push)
-## CSS Push
+## Live Push
-You can use the following methods to implement CSS push based on your business scenario:
+You can use the following methods to implement live push based on your business scenario:

 [](id:pc)
 ### Scenario 1.
 PC push